Company Analysis

 Joby went public via SPAC merger in August 2023 at $10/share.

-Current Price: Varies (check Yahoo Finance for real-time)
+Current Price: Varies (check Yahoo or Google Finance for real-time)

 Market Cap: $2-3 billion range